beqabeqa473/Asra/src/doc/manual.md

 #### speakNotification()

 Speaking of notifications is more complex than is simply speaking strings.
-The screen or ringer may be off, and the user may have enabled the preference to not speak notifications in those particular situations.
+The screen or ringer may be off, and the user may have enabled the preference to not speak notifications in those instances.
 This function honors these preferences, and should be used whenever your script needs to speak something incidental to its operation not in response to a user's direct action.
-For instance, if your script speaks an incoming SMS, then it should use this method as to not do so when the user prefers not to hear it.
+For example, if your script speaks an incoming SMS, then it should use this method as to not do so when the user prefers not to hear it.
 The function accepts a single argument:

  * Notification text to be spoken